-Bryony is a PhD candidate jointly between the Division of Infectious Diseases and the Centre for Health Economics, Policy, and Innovation (CHEPI) at Imperial College Business School.
+Bryony is a PhD candidate jointly between the Department of Infectious Disease and the Centre for Health Economics, Policy, and Innovation (CHEPI) at Imperial College Business School.

-Her research focuses on impact evaluation of policies to improve access to essential medicines in low- and middle-income countries.
-She has focused largely on access to high-cost hepatitis C medicines in these settings.
-Her PhD is supervised by Prof Graham Cooke (Division of Infectious Diseases) and Dr Marisa Miraldo (Imperial College Business School).
+Her research focuses on the evaluation of policies to improve access to essential medicines.
+She has focused largely on access to high-cost hepatitis C medicines in low- and middle-income countries.
+Her PhD is supervised by Prof Graham Cooke (Department of Infectious Disease) and Prof Marisa Miraldo (Imperial College Business School).

 Bryony holds a Master’s of Public Health (Global Health) from Imperial College London and a Master’s in Natural Sciences from University College London.
-Bryony previously worked for the Clinton Health Access Initiative (Rwanda) on the viral hepatitis programme and has provided statistical support for clinical studies.
+Bryony previously worked for the Clinton Health Access Initiative (Rwanda) and has provided statistical support for clinical studies.

-et al., 2016, Risk of Late Relapse or Reinfection With Hepatitis C Virus After Achieving a Sustained Virological Response: A Systematic Review and Meta-analysis, Clinical Infectious Diseases, Vol:62, ISSN:1058-4838, Pages:683-694
+et al., 2016, Risk of late relapse or reinfection with Hepatitis C virus after achieving a sustained virological response: A systematic review and meta-analysis, Clinical Infectious Diseases, Vol:62, ISSN:1537-6591, Pages:683-694

-et al., 2015, Long-Term Treatment Outcomes of Patients Infected With Hepatitis C Virus: A Systematic Review and Meta-analysis of the Survival Benefit of Achieving a Sustained Virological Response, Clinical Infectious Diseases, Vol:61, ISSN:1058-4838, Pages:730-740
+et al., 2015, Long-term treatment outcomes of patients infected with Hepatitis C virus: a systematic review and meta-analysis of the survival benefit of achieving a Sustained Virological Response, Clinical Infectious Diseases, Vol:61, ISSN:1537-6591, Pages:730-740